pmarien/rest-api-response/README.md

 ### Exceptions
 There are four special Exceptions and Interfaces defined in this Library:

+**ExceptionInterface**:

-ExceptionInterface: *Provides a Method called "getMetaData" which should return an array with custom debug data for the error response*
+*Provides a Method called "getMetaData" which should return an array with custom debug data for the error response*

+**UncriticalExceptionInterface**:

-UncriticalExceptionInterface: *If an Exception implements these Interface, the error response will return the error object and status but with a HTTP-Status-Code 200 (Ok)*
+*If an Exception implements these Interface, the error response will return the error object and status but with a HTTP-Status-Code 200 (Ok)*

+**CriticalExceptionInterface**:

-CriticalExceptionInterface: *With these Interface you are able to define a custom HTTP-Status-Code instead of the default 500 (Internal Server Error) Status*
+*With these Interface you are able to define a custom HTTP-Status-Code instead of the default 500 (Internal Server Error) Status*

+**ExceptionListInterface**:

-ExceptionListInterface: *With these Interface you are able to define more than one error result object for one response*
+*With these Interface you are able to define more than one error result object for one response*

-##### Please note that your custom Exception must extend the basic php exception, even if you implement one ore more of the interfaces.
+**Please note that your custom Exception must extend the basic php exception, even if you implement one ore more of the interfaces.**

 There are also predefined exceptions ready to use:

+**UncriticalException**:

-UncriticalException: *Implements the ExceptionInterface and the UncriticalExceptionInterface*
+*Implements the ExceptionInterface and the UncriticalExceptionInterface*

+**CriticalException**:

-CriticalException: *Implements the ExceptionInterface and the CriticalExceptionInterface*
+*Implements the ExceptionInterface and the CriticalExceptionInterface*

+**UncriticalExceptionExceptionList**:

-UncriticalExceptionExceptionList: *Implements the ExceptionInterface, the UncriticalExceptionInterface and the ExceptionListInterface*
+*Implements the ExceptionInterface, the UncriticalExceptionInterface and the ExceptionListInterface*

+**CriticalExceptionExceptionList**:

-CriticalExceptionExceptionList: *Implements the ExceptionInterface, the CriticalExceptionInterface and the ExceptionListInterface*
+*Implements the ExceptionInterface, the CriticalExceptionInterface and the ExceptionListInterface*

 ## Licence
 This library is under MIT Licence.